DanielDamMx/evaluation-guide/content/evaluation-guide/app-capabilities/ux-multi-channel-apps.md

 ## How Can I Build an Offline Mobile App?

-The most important point to make here is that you build offline apps using the same tools as online and responsive apps, thus consolidating your skills and knowledge of reuse across the deployment landscape.
+You can build offline apps using the same tools as online and responsive apps, thus consolidating your skills and knowledge of reuse across the deployment landscape.
 By simply specifying an offline profile inside your app model and setting the data source of your required offline pages to be offline, the Mendix Platform will automatically manage both the consistency and deployment of those model artefacts that are required to be synchronized to the device to run locally.

 In addition, Mendix will create and synchronize a local SQL database to persist data between the client and server automatically, requiring no additional skills to manage data movement when on or offline.